wanadev/obsidian-api/doc/application-side-api.md

     myApiMethod: function(a, b) {
-        "@api";  // <- this annotation is required to make an API method throw new Error("NotImplementedError");  // This error will be send
+        "@api";  // <- this annotation is required to make an API method throw new Error("NotImplementedError");  // This error will be sent
                                                  // to the integration
     },